swapnil-pathak/minimal-mistakes/_posts/2019-03-11-htb-machines-access.md

-The password for the <span style="color:red">“security”</span> account has been changed to <span style="color:red">4Cc3ssC0ntr0ller</span>.
+The password for the “security” account has been changed to 4Cc3ssC0ntr0ller.
 Please ensure this is passed on to your engineers.